 Out and About

-Be very careful if you plan on driving with your dog in the car, and make sure to check out our guide here before doing so.
-If you do drive them, you either have to have the windows down (or at the very least open a crack when driving for safety), or turn on your air con to keep the vehicle as cool as possible.
+Be very careful if you plan on driving with you dog in the car.
+Make sure you either have the windows down or at least open a crack when driving for safety, or turn on your air con to keep the vehicle as cool as possible.
 The temperature tends to rise in such a small space so NEVER leave your dog cooped up in a locked car, as this can be extremely dangerous for your pooch’s health and can easily lead to severe heatstroke in minutes.

 Instead, plan ahead by either leaving them at home in a well-ventilated space or have someone with you to look after the dog while you run errands.

-For more advice regarding your dog’s health and well-being, head over to the Simpsons Premium Advice Centre.
-For any enquiries about our healthy dog food or treat range, get in touch using our contact page.
+For more advice regarding your dog’s health and wellbeing, head over to the Simpsons Premium Advice Centre.
+For any enquiries about our healthy dog food